aeternity/Vanillae/docs/ecc/README.md

 And crucially, *nobody else can compute this secret key*.

 My friend summarized this as "commutative hashes allow the establishment of shared secrets."
-If we have a shared secret, then we have a cryptography scheme (more later).
+If you and I have a shared secret, then we also have any number of ways of encrypting messages between the two of us where only we can decode them.

 ## What are elliptic curves?